Geetika149/Geetika149/README.md

 ## About Me
 🔧 **Tinkerer Extraordinaire**: Currently leveling up my skills in Python, C, and ANSYS - because why not conquer all three?

-🐳 **Docker Diver**: On a deep dive into the world of Docker and QEMU.
-Scuba gear not included.

 🤝 **Collab Enthusiast**: Looking to team up on epic projects in thermal engineering, electronics, and some cool interdisciplinary mashups.
 Got an idea?
 Let's make it happen!

 💬 **Ask Me Anything**: Whether it's about mechanical engineering, Python sorcery, ANSYS wizardry, or crafting with Fusion 360, I’ve got you covered!